blakeatech/mailix-repo/README.md

 ## Agentic Workflow

-Notaic implements an intelligent email processing pipeline using LangGraph for orchestrating a multi-stage workflow:
+Mailix implements an intelligent email processing pipeline using LangGraph for orchestrating a multi-stage workflow:

 ```mermaid
 graph LR